American and transatlantic firms in the UK

 |Corporate specialists.||No||Read about the firm in the US|

 |Crowell & Moring||London office of US firm.
 Opened 1991.||Nearly 500 lawyers.
-DC firm with six more US offices plus London and Brussels.||14 lawyers||Cross-border M&A and litigation/arbitration related to energy, finance, insurance and competition.||No||Read about the firm in the US|
+DC firm with four more US offices plus London and Brussels.||14 lawyers||Cross-border M&A and litigation/arbitration related to energy, finance, insurance and competition.||No||Read about the firm in the US|

-|Curtis, Mallet-Prevost, Colt & Mosle||London office of US firm.
+|Curtis||London office of US firm.
 Opened mid-1970s.||Around 300 lawyers.
-NY firm with three US offices, two in Latin America and 12 others in Europe, the Middle East and Central Asia.||20 US and UK-qualified lawyers with distinctly international backgrounds.||Finance, investment management, private equity, oil & gas, natural resources and international arbitration.||Yes (2 pa)||Read about the firm in the US
+NY firm with three US offices, two in Latin America and 12 others in Europe, the Middle East and Central Asia.||18 lawyers||Finance, investment management, private equity, oil & gas, natural resources and international arbitration.||Yes (2 pa)||Read about the firm in the US

-|Davis Polk & Wardwell||London office of US firm.
-Opened 1972.||Large, prestigious NY firm with two other US offices and a presence in Tokyo, Beijing, Hong Kong, Paris, Madrid, São Paulo and London.||70 UK and US-qualified lawyers.||Capital markets and M&A; particular abilities in technology-slanted transactions.||Yes (4 pa)||Read about the firm in the US
+|Davis Polk||London office of US firm.
+Opened 1972.||Large, prestigious NY firm with two other US offices and a presence in Tokyo, Beijing, Hong Kong, Paris, Madrid, São Paulo and London.||68 lawyers||Capital markets and M&A; particular abilities in technology-slanted transactions.||Yes (4 pa)||Read about the firm in the US

 |Debevoise & Plimpton||London office of US firm.
-Opened 1989.||Respected NY firm with around 680 lawyers in DC, London, Paris, Moscow, Frankfurt, Shanghai and Hong Kong.||110 US and UK-qualified lawyers.||Cross-border acquisitions, international arbitration, private equity, banking and finance, tax, insurance, construction, dispute resolution.||Yes (8 pa)||Read about the firm in the US|
+Opened 1989.||Elite NY firm with around 700 lawyers in NY, DC, London, Paris, Moscow, Frankfurt, Shanghai and Hong Kong.||126 lawyers||Cross-border acquisitions, international arbitration, private equity, banking and finance, tax, insurance, construction, dispute resolution.||Yes (9 pa)||Read about the firm in the US|

 |Dorsey & Whitney||London office of US firm.
-Opened 1986.||Minneapolis-based firm with nearly 500 lawyers across 13 offices in
+Opened 1986.||Minneapolis-based firm with nearly 500 lawyers across 14 offices in

 the US and six offices in Canada, Asia and the UK.

-|29 mainly UK-qualified lawyers.||Full service.
-Chambers UK-ranked for AIM capital markets and mid-market M&A work.||Yes (2 pa)||Read about the firm in the US|
+|21 lawyers||Full service.
+Chambers UK-ranked for AIM capital markets and lower mid-market M&A work.||Yes (2 pa)||Read about the firm in the US|

 |Drinker Biddle & Reath||London office of US firm.
 Opened in 2012.||600 lawyers.
-Headquartered in Philadelphia with nine other US offices.||Five US-qualified lawyers.||Commercial insurance.||No|
+Headquartered in Philadelphia with ten other US offices.||5 US-qualified lawyers||Commercial insurance.||No|

 |Duane Morris||London office of US firm.
-Opened 2000.||Philadelphia-based firm with more than 750 lawyers across 21 US offices plus bases across Asia, The Middle East and Europe.||12 UK-qualified lawyers.||Full service.||No||Read about the firm in the US|
+Opened 2000.||Philadelphia-based firm with more than 750 lawyers across 21 US offices plus bases across Asia, the Middle East and Europe.||14 lawyers||Full service.||No||Read about the firm in the US|

 |Faegre Baker Daniels||London office opened in